khazaei/vision-hist/README.md

 ## Vision Transformer

 We now move on to vision transformers.
-Transformers made waves when first introduced in "Attention Is All You Need - Viswani, A. et al. (2017)" and have had significant impact in natural language processing (NLP).
-The architectures enabled massive parallelism in training large corpus of text on multiple GPUs.
-These models are comprised of billions of parameters and are known as large language models.
-They have showed successful in chatbots, and AI assistants, and are now being used in vision applications.
-We'll fist explore the encoder transformer architecture as used in NLP, and see how it's adapted for vision.
-The architecture is shown below, we will go through each in detail.
+Transformers made waves when they were first introduced in "Attention Is All You Need - Vaswani, A. et al. (2017)" and have had a significant impact in natural language processing (NLP).
+The architectures enabled massive parallelism in training a large corpus of text on multiple GPUs.
+These models comprise billions of parameters and are known as large language models.
+They have shown success in chatbots and AI assistants, and are now being used in vision applications.
+We'll first explore the encoder transformer architecture as used in NLP and see how it's adapted for vision.
+The architecture is shown below:

 ![](./assets/transformer.png)

+We will now go into the details.

 ### Input Embedding

 The input to the transformer is referred to as tokens.
-In NLP token are words or sub-words, and are one hot encoded into a unique vector for each token.
-The input token vectors are then converted to a more dense vector (reducing its dimensionality) known as the embedding.
-The conversion is usually a feed forward network and the parameters are learned during training.
+In NLP, tokens are words or sub-words, and are one-hot-encoded into a unique vector for each token.
+The input token vectors are then converted to a denser vector (thereby reducing their dimensionality), which is known as the embedding.
+The conversion is usually a feed-forward network, and the parameters are learned during training.
 The goal of the embedding step is twofold.
-First, it's to represent tokens in a lower dimensional and more dense vector space, to increase computational efficiency.
-Second, is to gain some understanding of the language and place similar words closer together in the embedding space.
+First, it's to represent tokens in a lower dimensional and denser vector space, to increase computational efficiency.
+Second, it aims to gain some understanding of the language and to place similar words closer together in the embedding space.

 ### Positional Encoding

-In NLP the location of the tokens contribute to their meaning.
-For example, "is" at the beginning of the sentence vs the middle of the sentence, may have a different meaning and significance.
+In NLP, the location of the tokens contributes to their meanings.
+For example, "is" at the beginning of the sentence versus the middle of the sentence may have different significance.
 When the sentence is tokenized and embedded, the positional information is lost.
-To recapture this information a precomputed vector, that depends on the position of the token is added to the embedding, to preserve the order of the sequence.
+To recapture this information, a precomputed vector that depends on the token's position is added to the embedding to preserve the order of the sequence.

 ### Encoder Block

-#### Self Attention
+#### Self-Attention

-This component allows the model to weigh the importance of different words in the sequence, regardless of their position.
+This component allows the model to assess the importance of different words in the sequence, regardless of their position.
 For each token, the transformer calculates a set of query (Q), key (K), and value (V) vectors by transforming the embedding vector using learned weights.
-The model then computes an attention score, by computing the dot product of the query vector with all key vectors and applies a softmax function to determine the weights for the values.
-This score tells the model what tokens are important to the current token.
-The attention scores are then used to create a weighted sum of the value vectors, resulting in an output that is sensitive to the entire input sequence.
+The model then computes an attention score by calculating the dot product of the query vector with all key vectors and applying a softmax function to determine the weights for the values.
+This score informs the model which tokens are crucial to the current token.
+The attention scores are subsequently used to create a weighted sum of the value vectors, resulting in an output that is responsive to the entire input sequence.

-The process describe above is a self attention head.
-Multiple of these heads are used in the transformer to compose the multi head attention block.
-The output of the multi-head attention are concatenated and then passed through a learned linear layer, to compress the dimensionality back to the embedding length.
+The process described above defines a self-attention head.
+Multiple such heads are utilized in the transformer to form the multi-head attention block.
+The outputs of the multi-head attention are concatenated and then processed through a learned linear layer to compress the dimensionality back to the embedding length.

-A similarity can be seen between the self attention block of a transformer and the convolution step in CNNs.
-The convolution layer, tries to find correlations between adjacent samples, and as you go deeper into the network the receptive field increases, and a wider set of correlations are obtained.
-Self attention, similarly tries to find correlation between the different tokens in a sequence.
+A similarity can be observed between the self-attention block of a transformer and the convolutional step in CNNs.
+The convolutional layer attempts to find correlations between adjacent pixels, while self-attention seeks to identify correlations among tokens in a sequence.

-A layer normalization and a residual connection is added to the output of the multi-head attention block.
+Layer normalization and a residual connection are added to the output of the multi-head attention block.

 #### Layer Normalization and Residual Connection

-You've seen residual connections and normalization in ResNet and as mentioned they help with keeping the statistics of the activations and gradients from exploding or vanishing, and help the optimizer to converge.
+You’ve already seen how residual connections and normalization in ResNet help maintain the statistics of activations and gradients from exploding or vanishing, aiding the optimizer in achieving convergence.

-The normalization used in the transformer architecture is layer norm and not batch norm.
-Batch normalization is not suitable for sequence prediction tasks due to the following reasons:
+The normalization used in transformer architectures is layer norm, not batch norm.
+Batch normalization is unsuitable for sequence prediction tasks for several reasons:

-* Variable sequence length: NLP commonly has variable input length which pose a problem for batch normalization in batches with different number of samples.
-This can lead to misleading batch statistics and impact model performance.
+* Variable Sequence Length: NLP often involves variable input lengths, which pose a challenge for batch normalization when handling batches with different numbers of samples.
+This variation can lead to inaccurate batch statistics and adversely affect model performance.
-* Dynamics of sequences: Traditionally, NLP used RNNs which would process the input sequentially, and state of the network at any time depended on the previous step.
-Batch normalization, which normalizes input features across the batch, may disrupt this temporal dependency, as it normalizes across an entire batch for each feature independently of the sequence order or context.
+* Dynamics of sequences: In traditional NLP, RNNs processed inputs sequentially, with the state of the network at any moment depending on the previous step.
+Batch normalization normalizes input features across the batch, potentially disrupting this temporal dependency by treating each feature independently of the sequence order or context.
-* Small batch size: Traditionally training in NLP was done in small batches, due to memory constraints.
-These small batches pose a problem for batch normalization as the estimates of batch statistics become less accurate.
+* Small batch size: NLP training traditionally used small batches due to memory constraints.
+Small batches can cause problems for batch normalization because the estimates of batch statistics are less reliable.

-Layer norm which was introduced in "Layer Normalization. - Lei Ba, J. et al (2016)" hoped to resolve the issues mentioned above.
-It computes the statistics used for normalization over the incoming pre-activations for a single sample.
-So if the input is of size [B, S, E] = [batch, sequence, embedding], layer norm computes a single mean and variance over the E dimension, resulting in a different mean and variance at each time step for each sample.
-The pre-activations are normalized by this mean and variance, and a learnable beta and gamma are introduced as in batch norm.
-You can see how layer norm is independent of the batch size or sequence length.
-As in batch norm, layer norm helped stabilized training, leading to faster convergence of the optimizer.
+Layer norm, introduced in "Layer Normalization - Lei Ba, J. et al. (2016)," addresses these issues.
+It computes statistics for normalization over the incoming pre-activations for a single sample.
+For example, if the input is sized [B, S, E] (batch, sequence, embedding), layer norm calculates a unique mean and variance for the E dimension at each timestep for each sample.
+The pre-activations are normalized by this mean and variance, and learnable beta and gamma parameters are introduced, similar to batch norm.
+Layer norm operates independently of batch size or sequence length, stabilizing training and enabling faster optimizer convergence.

 #### Feed Forward Network

-A feed forward network, or sometimes referred to as a multi-layer perceptron (MLP), which is typically composed of two linear layers with ReLU activation, further processes and transforms the embeddings adding another level of representational learning.
-Another layer norm and residual connection is added after this feed forward network.
+A feed-forward network, sometimes referred to as a multi-layer perceptron (MLP), is typically composed of two linear layers activated by ReLU.
+This network further processes and transforms the embeddings, adding another level of representational learning.
+After this feed-forward network, another layer normalization and a residual connection are added.

 ### Encoder

-The encoder takes a number of these encoder blocks described above and sequentially stacks them together.
-Finally a layer norm can be added at the output.
+The encoder consists of several encoder blocks described above, which are sequentially stacked together.
+Finally, a layer normalization can be added at the output.

 ### Head

-A task specific head is attached to the output of the encoder, which is usually one or multiple linear layers with non-linear activation.
-The reason for a separate head block is to have different heads for different tasks, while reusing the same weights in the encoder block.
-For-example, a model was trained for sentiment analysis, and now we want to train it for named entity recognition (NER).
-We can re-initialize all the weights and retrain the whole model for NER, but this approach is inefficient, and will take a long time to train.
-A more efficient approach is to remove the head of the model, use another head for NER, set the encoder weights to the values used for sentiment analysis and only re-initialize the weights for the head.
-The model is now trained for NER, and training will complete at a much faster pace.
-This is also referred to as fine-tuning.
+A task-specific head is attached to the output of the encoder, usually consisting of one or multiple linear layers with non-linear activation.
+The purpose of having a separate head block is to enable different heads for different tasks while reusing the same weights in the encoder block.
+For example, suppose a model was trained for sentiment analysis and is now needed for named entity recognition (NER).
+Instead of initializing all the weights and retraining the entire model for NER—an inefficient and time-consuming process—a more efficient approach is to replace the head used for sentiment analysis with one designed for NER, retain the encoder weights from the sentiment analysis training, and only initialize the weights for the new head.
+This method allows the model to be trained for NER at a much faster pace and is commonly known as fine-tuning.

 ### ViT

-The vision transformer uses the exact architecture described above.
-The only issue to solve is how to feed an image to an architecture expecting tokens.
-"An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale - Dosovitskiy, A. et al. (2020)." solved it by splitting the image into patches, serializing the patches and having these patches represent the tokens.
-The remaining steps are exactly described above.
+The Vision Transformer (ViT) uses the exact architecture described above.
+The main challenge it addresses is how to adapt an architecture designed for token processing to handle images.
+This challenge was solved by "An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale - Dosovitskiy, A. et al. (2020)," which introduced a method of splitting the image into patches, serializing these patches, and using them to represent the tokens.
+The subsequent steps in processing these image-derived tokens are exactly as described above.

 ![](./assets/vision-transformer.png)

-ViT uses GeLU as its non-linearity.
-GeLU is smoother than ReLU and has been shown to learn more complex data patterns in deep learning.
-However, it is more computationally inefficient compared to ReLU.
+ViT utilizes the Gaussian Error Linear Unit (GeLU) as its non-linearity function.
+GeLU is preferred over the Rectified Linear Unit (ReLU) because it is smoother and capable of learning more complex data patterns in deep learning contexts.
+However, GeLU is less computationally efficient compared to ReLU.

 ![](./assets/vision-transformer.png)

 ### Network Architecture

-The architecture is shown below, and has 57 million parameters, twice the size of ResNet.
+The Vision Transformer (ViT) is shown below with all its parameters.
+It contains 57 million parameters, which is twice the number found in ResNet.

 ```
 ----------------------------------------------------------------